-From a successful SQL injection attack, an attacker can read sensitive data including email, username, password, and credit card details, and other personal information from the database, and not only it can be read, but also it can be modified or deleted from it.
+From a successful SQL injection attack, an attacker can read sensitive data including email, username, password, credit card details, and other personal information from the database, and not only it can be read, but also it can be modified or deleted from it.
 SQLmap supports the injection on Oracle, MySQL, Microsoft SQL Server, Microsoft Access, Sybase, IBM DB2, SQLite, PostgreSQL, Firebird, Sybase, SAP MaxDB, Informix, HSQLDB, and H2 database systems and with time-based blind, boolean-based blind, UNION query-based, error-based stacked queries, and out-of-band injection queries.

-It is considered as the Metasploit of the databases, having a command-line-based tool written in Python.
-The function of SQLmap is scanning HTTP or HTTPS request URLs, checking for its parameter inputs using multiple types of queries respective with the database type, and exploiting it to extract the database names, tables, columns, all the data in it.
+It is considered the Metasploit of databases, having a command-line-based tool written in Python.
+The function of SQLmap is scanning HTTP or HTTPS request URLs, checking for its parameter inputs using multiple types of queries respective to the database type, and exploiting it to extract the database names, tables, columns, and all the data in it.
 It can even add a remote shell in the database to be controlled remotely.
 All of this can be performed using GET-based, POST-based, or cookie-based SQL injection without any problem.
-And even if the extracted password is not in plain text but the hash form, it has a built-in dictionary that tries to decrypt the password into the plain text.
+And even if the extracted password is not in plain text but the hash form, it has a built-in dictionary that tries to decrypt the password into plain text.

 This foe for a database tool is open source and freely available to download here.

 Ettercap is probably one of the most widely used hacking tools for performing the Man in the Middle attack.
 It works as a network interceptor and packet sniffer for LAN networks and supports active and passive scans on various protocols like Telnet, FTP, IMAP, SMB, MySQL, LDAP, NFS, SNMP, and HTTP and including the ones that are encrypted such as SSH and HTTPS.
-It was developed as a suite to work on OSI layer 2 for performing different Man in the Middle operations like infecting the traffic with malware, deleting and manipulating the traffic passing with two different hosts, sniffing passwords, provision of fake authorization certificates for HTTPS, ARP spoofing and DNS spoof.
+It was developed as a suite to work on OSI layer 2 for performing different Man in the Middle operations like infecting the traffic with malware, deleting and manipulating the traffic passing with two different hosts, sniffing passwords, provisioning fake authorization certificates for HTTPS, ARP spoofing and DNS spoof.

-Further capabilities which it includes are network scanning and host analysis (like operating system fingerprinting), manipulating and intercepting the over established connections, active and passive analysis of protocol, filtering based on the source and destination IP address, MAC and ARP address, sniffing of remote traffic over the GRE tunnel, DNS hijacking, and extensions with the scripted plugins to perform specific operations.
+Further capabilities which it includes are network scanning and host analysis (like operating system fingerprinting), manipulating and intercepting the over-established connections, active and passive analysis of protocol, filtering based on the source and destination IP address, MAC and ARP address, sniffing of remote traffic over the GRE tunnel, DNS hijacking, and extensions with the scripted plugins to perform specific operations.
 It comes with both GUI and command-line versions but is available only for Linux distributions.

 It is freely available to download and can be found here.